 Step 2: Build your leads list

+our outreach data across 600,000+ tourism companies shows that CEO, Founder, and Business Development Manager are the job titles most likely to respond to partnership outreach.
 Once your account filters are set, move to the Leads section.
 Sales Navigator carries your company-level filters across automatically.
 You then add person-level filters on top.

 Add job title filters.
 Target CEO, Founder, Business Development Manager, Head of Partnerships, and Sales Director.
 Keep the title list broad because not everyone uses the same label for the same role.